geof77/ansible-robotmk/README.md

 * The test suite directories under files/robot/ are deployed automatically

 To use CEE features (optional):
-* Agent bakery must be configured
+* Agent bakery must be configured (with signing keys, ...)
-* Automatic updates must be enabled
+* Automatic updates should be enabled

 Role Variables
 --------------